Anglican Diocese of Saskatoon

-The Diocese of Saskatoon is a diocese of the Ecclesiastical Province of Rupert's Land of the Anglican Church of Canada.
+The Diocese of Saskatoon is a diocese of the Ecclesiastical Province of the Northern Lights of the Anglican Church of Canada.
 Its territory is a band across the middle of the province of Saskatchewan.
 It was separated from the Anglican Diocese of Saskatchewan in 1933.
 The motto of the diocese is Sursum Corda - Lift up your hearts, a phrase from the service of Holy Communion.
-The cathedral church is St.John the Evangelist, built in 1912.
-Like many main line churches, the diocese continues to close parishes and churches, both rural and urban, and is serving an aging population.
+The cathedral church is St. John the Evangelist, built in 1912.
 Many rural parishes are multi-point charges.

 Bishops of Saskatoon

-Previous bishops were bishops of Anglican Diocese of Saskatchewan, Bishop Hallam continued after 1933 as bishop of Saskatoon.
+Previous bishops were bishops of Anglican Diocese of Saskatchewan.
+After the division of the diocese.
+Bishop Hallam continued after 1933 as bishop of Saskatoon.